 6th Recommendation: Look at costs, not man-day price

 When dealing with procurement departments in large organizations, we often notice that their only objective is to push down the man-day price.
 Unfortunately, in many tenders the man-day price appears to be the only hard value that matters.
-But the cost of software development is a much more complex variable.
+But the custom software development cost is a much more complex variable.
 Apart from man-days, one must take into account the difficult to measure productivity of a developer, and even more difficult to quantify, the long-term capability of the supplier to keep it up and ensure it is increasing in the team.
 What metrics do you or your suppliers use to measure productivity?
 Are they suitable for your specific situation, or only the textbook kind?
 Or do you not measure it at all?
 How do you or your supplier ensure continuous improvement in productivity?
 Do you know how much time is spent writing new code and how much time is spent correcting errors?
 Do you know how many lines of code your developers produce per day?
 Do you use the function points method?
+You can explore tips how to write RFP for software development.

 I have observed that in the last two or three years the situation on the software market has changed dramatically, and in software development it will be more and more difficult to manage by deliverables.
 By which I mean that within the given time and budget, I want to implement a set of functional and non-functional requirements without worrying about what happened before and what happens after such a project.
 I believe that we will get much better results when we start to manage by team capacity, meaning that in the long run I allocate stable funding and then I only keep optimizing how many requirements can be accommodated with the money available.
 If we can accept this market change as a new paradigm and adjust to it, I believe it will help us to make software more efficiently and with more pleasure and satisfaction, and that’s what I genuinely wish for both customers and developers.